ordinaryexperts/aws-marketplace-oe-patterns-cdk-common/README.md

 The above will generate a `plf.csv`.
 Open the default Product Load Form downloaded above, remove the default content, and paste in the row from `plf.csv`.

-6. Publish template to s3
+6. Publish template to s3 bucket (in OE Patterns dev account)

 ```
 $ ave oe-patterns-dev make TEMPLATE_VERSION=1.0.0 publish